 We felt humbled.
 We felt renewed.

-Or perhaps it was just a dream of somebody else speaking and listening to Earth.
+Or perhaps it was just a dream about somebody else speaking and listening to the Earth.
 I believe that one day, if I will be quiet enough, it may happen to me.

 We do not walk alone.
 Great Being walks beside us.
 Know this and be grateful. ~ Hopi

 The Grand Canyon teaches us about the resilience, nourishment, geologic history of self-maintenance, and about incredible beginnings of people’s lives here.
 They were Native peoples, and they are still here today.
 Let’s be mindful of that when we’re walking in their Beauty paths.